eric-klimowich/bootcamp-prep-part-2-2024/homework/to-oz.md

 ## Instructions

-1. Create a new issue on this repository ❓(should we do this or create a md or txt file??)❓
-2. Work through the prompts below, adding the solution to each prompt to the body of your issue
+* Work through the prompts below, adding the solution to each prompt to the body of your issue
-3. When you finish, submit your issue.
+* When you finish, submit your issue.

 ## Requirements